Canada · 2026

 • Most financial services

-The CRA assigns a reporting period based on your annual taxable supplies.
+The CRA assigns a reporting period based on annual taxable supplies.
 Returns and payments are generally due by the last day of the month following the reporting period.
-Late filing incurs a 1% penalty plus an additional 25% of the 1% for each month the return is outstanding, up to 12 months.
+Late filing attracts a penalty of 1% of the amount owing plus 0.25% per full month outstanding (max 12 months — capping additional penalty at 4%).
+Daily compounded interest applies to all unpaid amounts at the CRA prescribed rate.

 Tax Rates by Province & Territory